DanielGriffiths1182/javascript-codewars-archive/README.md

  a function whose input is either true or false, and whose output is the string representation of the input, either "true" or "false".

+- 27 Complete the bool_to_word (Javascript: boolToWord ) method.
+ Given: a boolean value
+ Return: a 'Yes' string for true and a 'No' string for false